lvsekafen/RMBG-2.0/README.md

 Developed by BRIA AI, RMBG v2.0 is available as a source-available model for non-commercial use.

 [CLICK HERE FOR A DEMO](https://huggingface.co/spaces/briaai/BRIA-RMBG-2.0)

+Join our [Discord community](https://discord.gg/Nxe9YW9zHS) for more information, tutorials, tools, and to connect with other users!

 ![examples](t4.png)

 ## Model Details